-Centers provide services to individuals with significant disabilities as well as to the local community at large.
-Core services to individuals, provided by all Centers include Information and Referral, Peer Counseling, Independent Living Skills Training, and Individual and Systems Change Advocacy.
+Centers provide services to individuals with disabilities as well as to the local community at large.
+Core services to individuals, provided by all Centers include Information and Referral, Peer Counseling, Independent Living Skills Training, Transition services, and Individual and Systems Change Advocacy.
 Services to the community include disability awareness, technical assistance regarding accessibility and legal issues, as well as general disability related information.
-In Fiscal Year 2008 the Centers provided comprehensive services to over 9,400 consumers and provided local communities with over 100,000 hours of Systems Advocacy and Community Education.

 Where are Centers in Virginia?

-The sixteen Centers for Independent Living are located in Norfolk, Hampton, the Eastern Shore, Richmond, Fredericksburg, Arlington, Manassas, Charlottesville, Winchester, Rocky Mount, Roanoke, Lynchburg, Abingdon, Grundy, Harrisonburg and Norton.
-There are four satellite Centers for Independent Living, in Petersburg, Christiansburg, Ashburn, and Gloucester.
+The seventeen Centers for Independent Living are located in Norfolk, Hampton, the Eastern Shore, Richmond, Fredericksburg, Arlington, Manassas, Charlottesville, Winchester, Rocky Mount, Roanoke, Lynchburg, Abingdon, Grundy, Harrisonburg, Norton, and Christiansburg.
+There are three satellite Centers for Independent Living, in Petersburg, Ashburn, and Gloucester.

 How are Centers for Independent Living funded?

 Centers are non-profit organizations, which are funded by state, federal, local and private dollars.
 Part C of Title VII of the Federal Rehabilitation Act provides general operations money for CILs in Virginia in the amount of over $1.5 million dollars.
 Additional funds under Title VII, Part B of the Act are granted to Centers under the State Plan for Independent Living.
-The Plan, which is jointly developed and signed by the Statewide Independent Living Council, the Virginia Department for Aging and Rehabilitative Services and Department for the Blind and Vision Impaired, provides Part B funds to Centers for systems change activities in the amount of over $475,000.
+The Plan, which is jointly developed and signed by the Statewide Independent Living Council, Center for Independent Living Executive Directors, and the Virginia Department for Aging and Rehabilitative Services, provides Part B funds to Centers for systems change activities.
 General fund dollars for Center operations and Youth Transition Services currently exceed $5 million dollars.
 A portion of the State General Fund dollars were used to expand Centers for Independent Living during the last five years.
-Six new consumer based Centers were established during this time period.
 Centers also solicit local and private funding to meet service needs which have been identified at the local level.